rocq-community/rocq-community.github.io/index.md

 ### Interfaces

+- [Conceal for VSCode](https://github.com/coq-community/vsc-conceal) - Prettify symbols mode for the Visual Studio Code and VSCodium editors.
 - [coqdocjs](https://github.com/coq-community/coqdocjs) - Collection of scripts to improve the HTML output of coqdoc.
-- [VsCoq1](https://github.com/coq-community/vscoq/tree/vscoq1) - Extension for the Visual Studio Code and VSCodium editors using Coq's legacy XML protocol.
+- [VsCoq Legacy](https://github.com/coq-community/vscoq/tree/vscoq1) - Backwards-compatible extension for the Visual Studio Code and VSCodium editors using Coq's legacy XML protocol.
-- [VSCoq2](https://github.com/coq-community/vscoq) :warning: - Language server and extension for the Visual Studio Code and VSCodium editors.
+- [VSCoq](https://github.com/coq-community/vscoq) - Language server and extension for the Visual Studio Code and VSCodium editors.

 ### Libraries